-Equity release means releasing money from the value of your home, either as a lump sum or as a new monthly income.
+Equity release means withdrawing money from the value of your home, either as a lump sum or as a new monthly income.

-You get to stay in your home but use the value of the equity you own in it to generate a new source of earnings.
+You get to stay in your home but use the value of the equity you own in it to generate a new source of income.

-You can boost your retirement income if your pension is too small or you want a lump sum to spend as you wish
+You can boost your retirement funds if your pension is too small or you want a lump sum to spend as you wish.

 If you are asset-rich but cash-poor, it lets you convert your highest-value asset - your home - into a new source of regular income.